Alice Gold

-This was followed by "Runaway Love", released on Fiction Records, which has received airplay on radio stations across the UK, entering the A-List on BBC Radio 2.
-On the official release date, 18 April 2011, an acoustic EP was recorded live at Toerag Studios where The White Stripes have previously recorded.

 Gold's debut album Seven Rainbows, released on 4 July 2011, was produced by Dan Carey (Franz Ferdinand, Hot Chip, Lily Allen).
 In an interview with PopCultureMonster.com she said of the album, "the main bass, drums and guitars rhythm tracks were all recorded live and on tape like the old '60s records.
 The over-dubs are mostly made up of one-takes, whether it be guitar or vocal takes.
 My producer Dan Carey and I decided that if a take felt good then we’d keep it, so it is complete with minor ‘mistakes’ and quirky sounds through doing that, which we both like.
 It's a very honest album, quite autobiographical.
 The songs were born from a lot of darkness and grief but the lyrics are drenched in hope because of that, which is why I imagine people connect to it."

 In October 2010, Gold was shortlisted for Q magazine's 'Next Big Thing' award.

 In September 2011, Gold's cover of the Billy Fury song "Wondrous Place" was used in an advert for the British beer brand Carling.

-She has toured with Eels, Athlete, Band Of Skulls, Noah and the Whale, and The Twilight Singers, and has upcoming tour support slots confirmed with The Dears and The Bookhouse Boys.
+She has toured with Eels, Athlete, Band Of Skulls, Noah and the Whale, The Twilight Singers, The Dears and The Bookhouse Boys.